 Sponsored content

-Although there’s no dietary ‘cure’ for a weak or irritated bladder, eating foods and drinks that support your urinary health — and limiting ones that aren’t so good — can be an easy way to manage bladder irritation or incontinence.
+Although there’s no dietary ‘cure’ for a weak or irritated bladder, eating food and drink that support your urinary health — and limiting ones that aren’t so good — can be an easy way to manage bladder irritation or incontinence.

-If your bladder is keeping you up at night, has you rushing to the bathroom every two seconds, or you constantly get urinary tract infections (UTIs), it can be helpful to know what food and drink can support bladder health (or make symptoms worse!).
+If your bladder is keeping you up at night, has you rushing to the bathroom every two minutes, or is causing you to get frequent urinary tract infections (UTIs), it can be helpful to know what food and drink can support bladder health (or make symptoms worse!).

 Rest Less has partnered with Jude to pull together a list of some of these below.
-Jude is a community-led bladder-care company whose mission is to normalise discussions around bladder health, offer holistic and preventative solutions, and help people thrive.
+Jude’s mission is to normalise discussions around bladder health and offer holistic and preventative solutions to help people thrive.

 The best nutrients for bladder control

-If you’re looking to improve your bladder health, there’s certain food and drink you might want to consider adding to your diet – or simply consume more of.
+If you’re looking to improve your bladder health, there are certain foods and drinks you might want to consider adding to your diet – or consuming more of.

 Fruit and veg with a high water content